stelzinga/MF/MGT_99.Legend.md

 <https://pandao.github.io/editor.md/en.html> -> allows testing Markdown
 <https://dillinger.io> -> allows testing Markdown

-Markdown is essentially a protocol to write text in a manner that when used in a Markdown editor or viewer it will yield an output that is user friendly to read, yet without a Markdown editor the text still clearly shows sections, bulleted lists etc at different levels.
+Markdown is essentially a protocol to write text in a manner that when used in a Markdown editor or viewer it will yield an output that is user friendly to read (HTML-like), yet without a Markdown editor the raw text a.k.a. plain text still clearly shows sections, bulleted lists, etc.

+This text is available in the public domain in Git and will display in Markdown format!

 Markdown has two forms:
 - Standard Markdown
 - Extended Markdown

-Both forms are discussed below, including conventions within this notes framework.
+Both forms use the *.md file extension and are discussed below, including conventions within this notes framework.

 ### Standard Markdown
 Standard Markdown is the most used form of Markdown and the fast majority of notes is in Standard Markdown.

+#### Escape Character
+In below examples, the Markdown protocol is used.
+If that would be used in a markdown editor it will show the Markdown output, instead of how that output is achieved.
+For those cases, the 'plain text' version is also shown by using the escape character '/',

+#### Carrier Return
+To force a carrier return, type two spaces after the line where the carrier return is needed, alternatively 2x enter will achieve the same.
+There are 4x spaces after above sentence in the raw text, which is why there is an additional white pace between above sentence and this sentence.

 #### Horizontal Lines
 3x '*' or 3x '-' or 3x '_' creates a horizontal line in Markdown output.